Generating Persistent Objects for Existing Data Tables

 Click Next after connection settings have been specified.

-When the Wizard initializes the ADO.NET provider and establishes a database connection, it may display the following error messages: "Could not find assembly ...", "None of the following assemblies found: ...", "Could not load assembly ...", "Could not load type NpgSql.NpgSqlConnection", unable to load DLL 'fbembed' etc., then ensure that you have the required database provider installed, and that database provider assemblies are available.
+When the Wizard initializes the ADO.NET provider and establishes a database connection, it may display the following error messages: "Could not find assembly ...", "None of the following assemblies found: ...", "Could not load assembly ...", "Could not find type ...", and others.
+In this case, ensure that you have the required database provider installed, and that database provider assemblies are available.
 Assemblies required by XPO data store adapters are listed in the Database Systems Supported by XPO topic.
-You need to put the required DLLs in a place where they can be found by the Visual Studio process.
+Place the required DLLs in a location where the Visual Studio process can find them.
 You can install .NET assemblies to the Global Assembly Cache (GAC) and copy the required native DLLs (if any) to %SystemRoot%\System32, to make them available globally.
 For details, see the ORM Data Model Designer and Wizard knowledge base article.

 In the next step, the wizard displays a list of tables that can be mapped to persistent objects.

 Select a table(or tables) to be mapped to a persistent object (or to persistant objects), and for each table select columns that will be mapped to the persistent object's properties.
 For unchecked columns, persistent properties will not be generated.

 Click Next after the required tables and columns have been selected.

 The names of persistent classes and their properties will match the names of selected tables and their columns.
 You can add/remove custom prefixes and suffixes, and change the case style of names (e.g., capitalize names automatically).
 You can also preview the resulting names immediately, and manually edit them later in the Data Model Designer.
 The classes and properties with modified names will still be mapped to the corresponding tables and columns using the PersistentAttribute attribute.